 Creative influence

-While ‘art’ is usually defined as ‘human’ creative skill and imagination, it becomes increasingly difficult to assess to what extent a painting is the result of human effort.
-The influence that the artist exerts on the final result can be assessed by the software, the painting medium that has been used in the process and the preferences of the artist.
-In traditional painting this influence is by nature 100 percent.
-This is still true for digital raster and vector painting.
-For computer-generated the influence is dictated by the software and may vary from 0 to 100 percent.
+While ‘art’ is usually defined as ‘human’ creative skill and imagination, it becomes increasingly difficult to know to what extent a painting is the result of human effort.
+The influence that the artist exerts on the final result depends largely on the software that has been used in the process.
+In traditional painting the artist naturally has complete control.
+This is still largely the case for digital raster and vector painting.
+For computer-generated painting, the influence may vary from 0 to 100 percent.
 For new photography, the creative process is often a series of more or less complex automatic transformations that are chosen at vision.
 In addition, photo’s may be used as first layer and worked over with a painting medium.
-The influence of the artist is difficult to assess and may vary from 0 to 100 percent.
+Apart from raster and vector painting, the influence of the artist may vary from 100 to 0 percent and is difficult to determine even for the most experienced art connoisseur.

 The following categorization may be useful.
+Examples of each category can be found under 'mainstream directions'.
 Digital painting is:

 - A process of creation

-when the artist uses raster or vector painting software on a blank canvas; or originates a photo-image and transforms it from a registering image into a product of the imagination.
+when the artist starts with a blank canvas; or imports a photo-image, screenshot etc. and processes it so profoundly that a new image is created that is a product of the imagination.

 - A process of construction when the artist originates the image and uses input parameters or a set of rules to determine the final result.